jcherven/vimwiki/cssPositioningNotes.md

 }
 ```

-If box is in the top right corner of the page in NF, giving it a relative position and a top property will draw it shifted down from the center.
+If `.box` is in the top right corner of the page in NF, giving it a relative position and a top property will draw it shifted down from the center.

 ```css
 .box {